NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/join-a-network.md

 terrad start
 ```

-If the private ODISEO network is set up correctly, your `ODISEOd` node will be running on `tcp://localhost:26656`, listening for incoming transactions, and signing blocks.
+If the private ODISEO network is set up correctly, your `achillesd` node will be running on `tcp://localhost:26656`, listening for incoming transactions, and signing blocks.

 ## Join a public network